All posts by Kevin Brewer

 As the fall 1989 semester began, some of the oppressive, unnatural tension that had hung like a shroud over the Phi Kappa Tau house began to dissipate.
 Still, the ghosts were not easily banished.
 “What-ifs” plagued Tom’s friends, and some had nightmares.
 The Cheek investigation scandals dragged on in various forms, and though the enhanced police scrutiny of 1988 slowly diminished, it never really ended.
 In some sense, the Greek social culture of the entire campus was changed, as was that of the university police.
 It was over, and it wasn’t over.
 Late one night, years later, at a Founders Day event in the mid-1990s, Todd Blaeuer and I stood talking by the veranda door.
 “Sometimes I almost forget it happened,” Todd commented wistfully.
 “Then you can’t believe it happened.
 Then you stand outside here, and you know it happened.”

 In the autumn of 1992, four years after the murder, I enrolled in a second graduate degree program at U.T. while working for a non-profit human services agency and searching for teaching jobs in a bad market.
 I continued to visit the chapter now and then, mostly on game days and special occasions when I might see other alumni.
 By then, most of Tom’s contemporaries had drifted away.
 Sheryl, too, was gone.
 Love can be fleeting and uncertain when you’re in your twenties and the future seems boundless.
-I had learned, too late I guess, that the future was not boundless, and so I grieved the departure from my life of this bright, funny, and beautiful young woman.
+I had learned, too late I guess, that the future was not boundless, and so I grieved the departure from my life of this bright, funny, and beautiful young woman, who had lighted so much of my considerable darkness.
 We had shared much, most of it grand but some of it more than a couple so young should have to bear.
 I loved Sheryl.
-Her personality had so complemented my own that a mutual friend, Brent Rhymes, once playfully announced, “Here comes America’s favorite couple!” as we walked together across the fraternity house lawn, and on some days it felt like maybe we were.
+Her personality had so complemented my own that a mutual friend, Brent Rhymes, once playfully announced, “Here comes America’s favorite couple!” as we walked together across the fraternity house lawn, and on some days it almost felt like we were.
 My companion, my friend, my confidante of three years, Sheryl was my greatest source of strength through my brother’s rapid and horrifying physical decline, and the dark, otherworldly season that followed Tom’s death.
 I’m sure I never adequately thanked her for any of that—or ever could.
-It was too late for that now.
-She was lost to me, and that loss marked the close of my youth and turned my life on end for years to come.
+It was too late for that now; she was lost to me.
+That loss marked the close of my youth and would turn my life on end for years to come.
 Three decades on, I think of her still, wondering how she remembers me, and what, if anything, she retains of those sad, turbulent days.

 A few of my other old friends remained in Knoxville.
 Scott, who had returned to his beloved Memphis, was not among them, though he and I were, and remain, as close as ever.
 Still, scar tissue has closed over the wounds of August 1988.
 We speak of them only rarely, and in hushed tones, and I find that our uneasy relationship with those scars is not unique among our friends from those days.